GoogleChrome/web.dev/src/site/content/en/sandbox/markup-sample-app/index.md

   Learn how to create sample apps for web.dev using Glitch.
 ---

 This post is about how to get sample apps to work right in your post and follow site conventions.
-See the "[Write useful code samples](/write-code-samples)" post for guidance about how to use sample apps to support your writing goals.
+For guidance about how to use sample apps to support your writing goals, see the "[Write useful code samples](/write-code-samples)" post.

 web.dev uses [Glitch](https://glitch.com/) to embed web-based sample apps and development environments in its posts and codelabs.
 Glitch is handy because it lets you demonstrate both frontend and backend code.